vvijay83/BoB_LJMU_Warrior/source/README.md

 Positive Pay Confirmation is a safeguard against fraud committed by tampering with or altering checks.
 Positive Pay System entails the drawer re-confirming key details of the cheque to the bank, which are then cross-checked with the presented cheque during payment processing.

+## Idea:

+The proposed idea focuses on automatic cheque processing, which adds an extra layer of security to positive pay by automating the process of bank cheque leaf verification and fraud detection.

 https://github.com/milaan9/93_Python_Data_Analytics_Projects/tree/main/001_Cervical_Cancer_Predection_with_ML

 1. run the main file